-This one-pot wonder is a seriously chunky, hearty, flavoursome stew that makes for an easy winter dinner.
+This one-pot wonder is a seriously chunky, hearty, flavoursome stew that makes for an easy dinner.
 Barley is an old Irish grain that’s wholesome and nourishing.
 The butterbeans add another wholesome element to this dish.

 *This recipe serves 4-6.